 The rollout of the ToD tariff by APDCL marks a crucial advancement in modernizing Assam’s power distribution infrastructure.
 By aligning tariffs with actual consumption trends and the availability of renewable energy, this new framework seeks to optimize resource utilization, lessen peak demand, and provide a more stable and sustainable electricity supply for all users.
 The AERC will assess the proposal to confirm that it adheres to regulatory criteria and serves the interests of Assam’s consumers.

-Apply Now – Assam Recruitment – CSIR NEIST: 03 Vacancies
+Apply Now – Assam Recruitment – Admission Notice: VFA Training Course 2024-25

-Apply Now – Assam Recruitment – Assam Rifles: 215 Vacancies
+Apply Now – Assam Recruitment – GBSIPRD Recruitment 2025: Accounts Assistant Vacancies